stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Advantages of 2A Approach

-- Despite still requiring two different assert implementations `AssertLockHeld` and `WeaklyAssertLockHeld`, it at least names them consistently, and tries to nudge in direction of avoiding the weaker assert in cases where the stronger assert can be used.
+- Despite still requiring two different assert implementations `AssertLockHeld` and `AssertLockHeldUnverified`, it at least names them consistently, and tries to nudge in direction of avoiding the unverified assert in cases where the verified assert can be used.
 - It documents previously undocumented assert functions to explain what each does
 - Unlike 1A approach, it does not drop runtime checks.
 This means if compile time checking is broken or disabled and thread sanitizer is broken or disabled, there is an extra level of checking
 - Like 1A approach, fixes LockAssertion annotation bug and usability problems by deleting LockAssertion